 Ideal candidates will be those willing to take direction and also do self-motivated independent work.
 Applicants should be smart, creative, enthusiastic, collegial and inspired by Peace Corps.
 Familiarity with Photoshop, basic HTML and video editing tools is a plus.
 Some more details can be found here.

-The position for Spring/Summer has been filled but we are accepting applications for this Washington, D.C. position for Fall 2013.
+The position for the fall has been filled but we are accepting applications for this Washington, D.C. position for Spring 2014.
 This intern works closely with the Director of Communications.
 Email resume and cover letter to Erica Burman.